Ear Doctors – Michigan Ear Institute

 Meet Our Team

 Dennis I. Bojrab, M.D.

-Dr. Bojrab is Board certified otolaryngologist-Head and Neck Surgeon.
+Dr. Bojrab is board certified in Otology, Neurotology, Otolaryngology and Skull Base Surgery.
 He is regionally, nationally, and internationally respected for his expertise in evaluation and management of the patient afflicted with dizziness, treatment of chronic ear infections, hearing restoration surgery, medical and surgical treatment of facial nerve disorders and skull base tumors.

 Michael J. LaRouere, M.D.